nmimusic/.github/profile/README.md

 * Management of intellectual property (copyright, master recording rights, etc.) pertaining to the aforementioned operations

 # End User License Agreement
-Use of NIPPON RURITANIA's OSS products requires acceptance of the [End User License Agreement.](https://github.com/nmimusic/eula)
+Use of NMIMusic's OSS products requires acceptance of the [End User License Agreement.](https://github.com/nmimusic/eula)

 # Notices for pull requests and bug reports